 Why Eye Health Matters

-Your eyes are the windows to the world, but vision problems can develop silently.
-Yearly dilated exams help prevent blindness and ensure lifelong healthy vision.
+Your eyes are the windows to the world, but visual problems can develop silently.
+Yearly dilated exams help prevent blindness and ensure lifelong, healthy vision.

 Diabetes

-Diabetes weakens the tiny blood vessels in the retina which cause bleeding and fluid leakage.
-It can promote the growth of abnormal vessels that further contribute to the leakage and increases the risk of retinal detachments.
-It’s a leading cause of vision loss, but it’s often preventable with early detection and good blood sugar control.
+Diabetes weakens the tiny blood vessels in the retina which cause bleeding and fluid accumulation.
+It can promote the growth of abnormal vessels that further contribute to the leakage, thereby increasing the risk of retinal detachments.
+It’s one of the leading causes of vision loss, but it’s often preventable with early detection and good blood sugar control.
 Even controlled diabetic patients need comprehensive eye exams.

 High Blood Pressure

-High blood pressure can also damage blood vessels in the retina.
+High blood pressure damages blood vessels in the retina.
 They bleed, leak fluid, and cause swelling of the optic nerve.
 These complications can further reduce blood flow to the retina and permanently affect vision.
 Even controlled hypertensive patients need comprehensive eye exams.

 Anemia and Other Blood Disorders

 Anemia reduces the blood’s ability to carry oxygen to the eye.
-Many blood disorders cause vessels to become fragile and prone to bleeding.
+Many blood disorders cause vessels to become fragile and bleed.
 As the fluid accumulates in the eye, visual damage occurs.